MCQ: Ledger Accounts – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: In a personal account, the credit side shows amounts payable (creditor) to the party.
+Explanation: In a personal account (like a creditor), the credit side shows amounts payable by the business to that external party.

 Answer: (b)